San Joaquin Delta Community College District is seeking an adjunct

 appropriate campus-support services.

-audiovisual and other instructional materials that advance the
+- Select textbooks, audiovisual and other instructional materials

 - Maintain necessary records of student enrollment, attendance,

 progress, and grades; prepare and submit required reports to the

 - Report to management any condition that might jeopardize the